AlfonsoG-dev/javaMysqlORM/README.md

 ```
 >- in the powershell script you need to change the `Invoke-Expression $runCommand` to `Invoke-Expression $CreateJarFile`
 >>- the name of the created jer file if: `test.jar`
->>- CreateJarFile have a bunch of commands to create the jar and add the content of the mysql connector
+>>- Create Jar File have a bunch of commands to create the jar and add the content of the MYSQL connector
 >>- i cannot do the jar file creation in other way.

 --------

 # Disclaimer
->- this proyect is just for educational purposes.
+>- this project is just for educational purposes.
 >- security issues are not taken into account.
 >- is not intended to make a full ORM program.